-It is no doubt that the job landscaping is going through profound changes.
+There's no doubt that the job landscape is going through profound changes.
 The internet has linked all continents and people can now communicate all around the world.
-However, this didn't come just in forms of communication, but it has also changed the way people hire and work.
+However, this didn't come just in forms of communication, but it has also changed how people hire and the optimal way for Software Engineers to work.

 It is no news that now, despite being locally limited, you can now compete with programmers from all around the world.
 It can be good because you're not limited to a geo area anymore but it also has some downsides.
 One of the biggest downsides is competing with cheap programmers.